 Montagne du Mahury (156 m / 512 ft)

 Relief map of French Guiana

 French Guiana is home to many different ecosystems: tropical rainforests, coastal mangroves, savannahs, inselbergs (isolated hills), and many types of wetlands.
 It lies within three ecoregions.

-The following is a list of ecoregions in French Guiana, as defined by the World Wide Fund for Nature (WWF).
+The following is a list of terrestrial ecoregions in French Guiana, as defined by the World Wide Fund for Nature (WWF).